Molly Parker: Early life and education

+Career

-1991–2001: Early work and breakthrough
+1991–2001: early work and breakthrough

 In 1993, she had a supporting role in the Corey Haim-led teen comedy Just One of the Girls.
 She also appeared in the television thriller film The Substitute, in a supporting role.
 Parker portrayed Alice Ramsey in "The Wrath of Kali" (1995), a fourth-season episode of Highlander: The Series.
-She played the daughter of a lesbian military officer in the television film Serving in Silence (1995), opposite Glenn Close and Judy Davis.
+She played the daughter of Margarethe Cammermeyer, a lesbian military officer, in the television film Serving in Silence (1995), opposite Glenn Close and Judy Davis.
 She also appeared in a minor role as a nurse in the Western Last of the Dogmen (1995), as well as the Lifetime holiday television film Ebbie (also 1995) playing the niece (and sister) of Susan Lucci's Scrooge character, in a modern retelling of Charles Dickens's A Christmas Carol.
 She then won a Gemini Award nomination for her performance in the Canadian television film Paris or Somewhere.
 The following year, Parker had her breakthrough portraying a necrophiliac medical student in Lynne Stopkewich's controversial film Kissed (1996).
 The film saw Parker win the Genie Award for Best Actress that year.
 Also in 1996, Parker appeared in an episode of the Canadian horror series Poltergeist: The Legacy, as well as Bruce McDonald's independent film Hard Core Logo, in which she portrayed an aspiring actress.
 In 1997, Parker starred as Chyna Shepard, a kidnap victim, in the television horror-thriller film Intensity, an adaptation of the Dean Koontz novel.

 Beginning in 1998, she was cast in the surrealist Canadian sitcom Twitch City, which aired for two seasons.
 She subsequently appeared as a pregnant woman in Michael Winterbottom's Wonderland (1999), and in the historical drama Sunshine (also 1999), playing a Hungarian Jew during World War II.
 She also co-starred with Charlotte Gainsbourg and Nastassja Kinski in the Canadian-British thriller film The Intruder, about a woman who murders her husband's lover.

 Parker's first major American film was the drama Waking the Dead (2000), in which she co-starred with Billy Crudup and Jennifer Connelly, playing the socialite girlfriend of a political candidate.
 The same year, Parker reunited with Lynne Stopkewich for the drama Suspicious River (2000) in which she portrayed a rape victim.
-For her performance, Parker was nominated for a Leo Award for Best Actress.
+For her performance, Parker was nominated for a Leo-Award for Best Actress.
 She also starred in The War Bride (2001), which earned her a Genie Award nomination for Best Supporting Actress.
 The same year, Parker appeared in the low-budget independent film The Center of the World, directed by Wayne Wang, in which she starred as a stripper who accompanies a man (played by Peter Sarsgaard) on a weekend in Las Vegas for $10,000.
 Parker gained critical notice for the film, earning an Independent Spirit Award nomination for Best Female Lead.